 What do you feed your corals?

 - I have had all corals in my tanks for at least 2 weeks, with two dips.
-This helps ensure they are treated for pests and this helps ensure the maricultured corals are acclimated to tank waters.
+This helps ensure they are treated for pests and are acclimated properly.

 How should I acclimate my corals?